codeberg-io/AppcoinsUnityPlugin/README.md

 3. Click _Custom Android Build_

 4. This popup will show up

 ![picture](Screenshots/CustomBuildSettings.png)

 5. The gradle path should be picked from the path to your Android Studio installation

 6. The adb path will be picked by you (assuming you have Android SDK installed)

 7. Pick the scenes you want to include.
-The one added to the build settings will automatically be selected for you
+The ones added to the build settings will automatically be selected for you

 8. When you click _Confirm_ a pop up will show up asking you to pick a folder to generate the _Android_ project to.
 Pick a folder of your liking preferably inside the project root (it can't be the project root itself)